 The Maine Geological Survey has mapped coastal hazard areas where landslides have occurred or may potentially occur.
-Most of Cape Elizabeth is a rocky coastline.
-Two areas have been identified as a potential landslide area.
+Most of Cape Elizabeth's coastline is a rocky-coastline.
+Two of the sandy coastline areas have been identified as a potential landslide area.
 These areas are located at Pond Cove, adjacent to Shore Rd, and Cliff House Beach, at Seaview Ave.
 Both areas are owned in whole or in part by either the Town of Cape Elizabeth or the Land Trust.
 Public access to these areas is allowed, but new construction is restricted by existing regulations.